dburrows/kickit/README.md

 It'll look for `kickfile.js` in the same way Node `require` does e.g. start in the cwd and travel up your directory tree, using the first kickfile.js it finds.

-It'll only look for a `.env` the current working directory.
+It'll only look for a `.env` file in the current working directory.

 See below for env and config file formats.